Manna Culinary Program

 Cookies & Catering for a Cause

 When you hire Manna to bake cookies for your business or event, you are helping our culinary students hone their talents while also supporting our social enterprise, which contributes to feeding those in need.
-Additionally, the culinary school takes on catering jobs with the mission of bettering our community.
+Additionally, our culinary students and Manna staff chefs take on catering jobs with the mission of bettering our community.

 Take-Home Backpack Program